ndench/ndench.github.io/_posts/2018-08-05-my-journey-with-terraform-part-2.md

 ### Step 3: The next scenario

 Next month had come around, and it was time to beat our 6 hour time.
-In order to properly test our my Terraform and Ansible scripts, I sat in the corner and tried to have as little input as possible.
+In order to properly test my Terraform and Ansible scripts, I sat in the corner and tried to have as little input as possible.
 I gave my documentation to the team and they had a crack.
 Of course, it wasn't perfect.
 But every question they asked pointed out a flaw either in my scripts or my docs, so everything improved